Bitcoin-com/slp-wallet-sdk-ios/Sample/SLPWalletDemo/README.md

 ```

-Then it shows how to send token in this file [SendTokenInteractor.swift](SLPWalletDemo/Common/Interactor/SendTokenInteractor.swift)
+After creating your wallet, you can start sending tokens.
+This file describes how to send tokens: [SendTokenInteractor.swift](SLPWalletDemo/Common/Interactor/SendTokenInteractor.swift).
+Below you can see a preview of the file.
 ```Swift
 //
 // ...